 Foreign deal-jump activity may continue to rise but be somewhat more complicated, at least in the U.K., where changes to the rules governing takeovers may encourage, and in other ways discourage, deal-jumping activity.
 Stirred by widespread criticism in the U.K. as a result of U.S.-based Kraft Food Inc.'s initially hostile (but ultimately accepted) takeover of British confectionary company Cadbury plc in February of 2010, the U.K. sought to address concerns that hostile bidders too easily could gain tactical advantages over targets and that the outcome of hostile bids were often unduly influenced by arbitrageurs.
+The Panel on Takeovers and to institute a process to compensate shareholders in the event they suffered a loss by selling Ludowiki shares from the time of the original Reuters article through the time the article was corrected in reliance on the best and final statement.

-The Panel on Takeovers and Mergers implemented a number of changes to the City Code on Takeovers and Mergers designed to rebalance the rules in the target's favor, which took effect in September 2011.
-The changes include a virtual ban on deal protections, such as "no-shops," matching rights, restrictions on changing recommendations and break-up fees5, with limited exceptions.
+Mergers implemented a number of changes to the City Code on Takeovers and Mergers designed to rebalance the rules in the target's favor, which took effect in September 2011.
+Given the extensive changes, the panel announced that they would undertake a review of the new rules after a year, which they did in November 2012.
+The review concluded that no changes were needed to the code as modified.

+The changes include a virtual ban on deal protections, such as "no-shops," matching rights, restrictions on changing recommendations and break-up fees, with limited exceptions.
 When a target is obligated to announce a possible offer (which, as previously, can be triggered, for example, by rumors in the market or an untoward movement in the target's share price) the announcement must now publicly identify all potential bidders it is in talks with (unless unequivocally rejected), except in the context of a formal auction.
 Absent leaks, interlopers jumping in subsequently to an initial announcement do not have to be named.
 An announcement which publicly identifies a bidder triggers the start of a 28-day period within which the named bidders must "put up or shut up", by either announcing a firm intention to bid or an intention to walk away (in the latter case, with consequent restrictions on making an offer for six months).
 This 28-day period can only be extended by the Takeover Panel at the request of the target.
 Once an offer is formally announced, interlopers that have not announced an intention to walk away have until the latter stages of the offer timetable to intervene.
 In its offer documentation, a bidder must also disclose advisers' fees, information on financing arrangements, certain financial information and its plans for the target once acquired.
-So while the restrictions on "no-shops" and matching rights, for instance, would seem to encourage deal-jumpers to enter the ring, they may also be discouraged from doing so by the increased disclosure requirements and shortened timeframe in which they need to complete their diligence, decide to make an offer and arrange financing.
+So while the restrictions on "no-shops" and matching rights, for instance, would seem to encourage dealjumpers to enter the ring, they may also be discouraged from doing so by the increased disclosure requirements and shortened timeframe in which they need to complete their diligence, decide to make an offer and arrange financing.
 Additionally, given the lack of deal protections, more potential initial bidders may wait in the wings, preferring to have another bidder set the market, and swoop in later as the deal-jumper.
+We note that mergers and acquisitions deal activity in the U.K., particularly from financial sponsors, remains light because of the financial climate, so it remains difficult to assess whether the lack of larger public bids is due to the new rules or just the financial climate generally.